Time to read: 9 min

 Hot-Chamber Die Casting

 Hot-chamber die casting is a metal casting process specifically designed for low-melting-point alloys like zinc, tin, lead, and magnesium.
 This process is the most common and faster method than cold-chamber die casting.
-In this method, the metal is melted within the casting machine, in a furnace connected to the machine.
+In this method, the metal is melted in a furnace within the casting machine.
 A hydraulic system injects molten metal into the die under high pressure.
-This process is efficient for producing intricate shapes with high-quality materials that have lower melting points.
-Still, it is not suitable for alloys with higher melting points due to the risk of damaging the pump that injects the molten metal.
+This process is efficient for producing intricate shapes.
+It is not suitable for alloys with higher melting points due to the risk of damaging the pump that injects the molten metal.

 What Are the Steps Involved in Die Casting?